 THE BELEM FOUNDATION

-The Belem Foundation was created in 1979 to give new life to the three-masted Belem.
-It is a public interest mission which, moored at the quayside, welcomes on board as many visitors and schoolchildren as possible and enables the largest possible number of seafarers to experience life as a sailor at sea just like in the 19th century but under 21st century safety conditions.
+The Belem Foundation was created in 1979 to give new life to the three-masted tall ship, the Belem.
+It is a public interest mission which, when moored at the quayside, welcomes on board as many visitors and schoolchildren as possible and enables the largest possible number of would-be sailors to experience life at sea just like in the 19th century but under 21st century safety conditions.

-In a spirit of continuity, the management of the three-master changed hands on 1st December 2019, for, although the Belem Foundation still supervises management of the ship, it entrusts to experts specific skills such as handling crew, maintenance, safety concerns and organising commercial calls.
+In a spirit of continuity, the management of the three-master changed hands on 1st December 2019, for, although the Belem Foundation still supervises management of the ship, it entrusts to experts specific skills such as crew management, maintenance, safety concerns and the commercial organisation of port calls.
 From being run by Compagnie Maritime Nantaise, it is now run by ST Management, based in Mérignac near Bordeaux.

 Bessé is a sponsor and a member of the Cercle Nantes Entreprises Belem or the Belem Nantes Business Circle.